 Select the Camera object and adjust the Transform component attached.
 Doing so adjusts the camera’s transform properties, including Position and Rotation.

 Certain settings can cause the camera’s transform function to be overwritten.
-In these cases, nothing will affect the final render, no matter how you adjust the camera transform or camera parameters.
-Cases that overwrite the camera settings: 3D Face Binding component has been assigned to the scene object.
+In these cases, nothing will affect the final render, no matter how you adjust the camera’s transform or camera parameters.
+The camera settings may be overwritten when a 3D Face Binding component is assigned to the scene object.

 Preview in Effect House

 After configuring your scene and cameras in Effect House, you can view the Preview panel to get a sense of how your final project will look.
-You will be able to see your scene objects overlaid on default preview videos, your webcam video, or local media that you can upload.
+You can see your scene objects overlaid on default preview videos, your webcam video, or your uploaded local media.
 You can use this panel to configure the exact positions and render textures of your camera(s) while you are developing your effect.
-What you see in the Preview window matches the Final Render Output Render Texture.
+What you see in the Preview panel matches the Final Render Output render texture.